A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-2. Add 10 g of iron(III) chloride to 100 mL of distilled water in a separate beaker.
+2. In a separate beaker, dissolve 10 g of iron(III) chloride in 100 mL of distilled water.
+Stir until completely dissolved.

-3. Slowly add the iron(III) chloride solution to the potassium ferrocyanide solution while stirring constantly.
+3. Slowly add the iron(III) chloride solution to the potassium ferrocyanide solution while stirring constantly using a stirring rod.
+Note the immediate formation of a dark blue precipitate.

-5. Filter the precipitate using a funnel and filter paper.
+4. Filter the precipitate using a funnel and filter paper.
+A vacuum filtration apparatus will significantly speed up this process.

-6. Rinse the precipitate thoroughly with distilled water.
+5. Rinse the precipitate thoroughly with distilled water to remove any remaining soluble impurities.

 Significance

-This experiment demonstrates the formation of a brightly colored precipitate that can be used to study the chemistry of iron complexes and the precipitation reactions of transition metal ions.
-The product, potassium hexacyanoferrate(III), has industrial applications as a colorant and in the production of Prussian blue, a pigment used in paints and dyes.
+This experiment demonstrates the formation of a brightly colored precipitate (Prussian blue), illustrating the chemistry of iron complexes and precipitation reactions of transition metal ions.
+Prussian blue, the product potassium hexacyanoferrate(III), has historical and current industrial applications as a pigment in paints, dyes, and even in some medical applications.

 Share on: